ModUDuke/Causal-Inference-Modeling/chapter1.md

 msg2 = "Try again"
 msg3 = "Try again"
 msg4 = "Try again"
 msg5 = "Correct!
 (C) might be a practical reason that prevents us from doing an experiment, but it is not a fundamental reason.
 That is, it could be overcome by simply raising enough money.
-And for (D), well, doing good research is a lot of work, but that’s no excuse!" msg6 = "Try again" msg7 = "Try again" msg8 = "Try again"
+And for (D), well, doing good research is a lot of work, but that's no excuse!" msg6 = "Try again" msg7 = "Try again" msg8 = "Try again"